pytorch/torchtune/docs/source/examples/checkpointer.rst

 Checkpointing in torchtune
 ==========================

-This tutorial will walk you through the design and behavior of the checkpointer and associated utilities.
+This deep-dive will walk you through the design and behavior of the checkpointer and associated utilities.

 .. grid:: 1

-    .. grid-item-card:: :octicon:`mortar-board;1em;` What this tutorial will cover:
+    .. grid-item-card:: :octicon:`mortar-board;1em;` What this deep-dive will cover:

       * Deep-dive into the checkpointer design for torchtune
       * Checkpoint formats and how we handle them